KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.sending-technology/content/gsm-technology/configuring-cellular-device.md

 ## Event Recording

+- There are three types of events
+  - Delta Save
+    - The device saves a value when the delta to the last measured value is bigger than the defined 'Delta Value'
+  - Delta Send
+    - The device sends the stored an unsent measurements when the delta to the last measured value is bigger than the defined 'Delta Value'
+  - On/Off
+    - The device starts recording at the 'Trigger Value' and stops at the 'Trigger Off value'.
+This is described more in detail in the chapter "Alarming" below.

 ![](../../Cellular_WizardEventOnOff.png  "")

 ## Internet Connection

+- Enter the 'APN', 'User Name' and 'Password' provided by the SIM-card provider.
+Some of the more popular providers are listed in the popup box next to the APN field.
+- If the SIM-card requiers a PIN, make sure to enter the PIN correctly.
+The SIM-card will be locked after three incorrect tries by the ADT1/ARC1.
+If that happens, the SIM-card must be unlocked with the help of a mobile phone and the SIM-card puck.

 ![](../../Cellular_WizardInternetConnection.png  "")

 ## FTP Connection

+- Enter the credentials to the FTP server.
+- If you use the PressureSuite Cloud service, an FTP server can be provided to you by the PressureSuite support.

 ![](../../Cellular_WizardFtpConnection.png  "")

 ## Configuration Check

+This function checks for incoming configurations for example sent by the PressureSuite cloud.

 ![](../../Cellular_WizardConfigCheck.png  "")